Caregiver Tips for a Successful Holiday Season with Aging Loved Ones

 4. Know Their Needs

-While not everyone looks forward to the holidays, caregivers can use these techniques to minimize stress and maximize enjoyment -- both for themselves and for their aging loved ones.
+The holidays are a very busy and potentially stressful time.
+However, caregivers can use these techniques to hopefully minimize stress and maximize enjoyment -- both for themselves and for their aging loved ones.

 - While your loved one’s abilities may have changed, his ability to share in the joys of the season has not.